-Conan needs access to some, per user, configuration files, as the conan.conf file that defines the basic client app configuration.
+Conan needs access to some per user configuration files, such as the conan.conf file that defines the basic client app configuration.
 By convention, this file will be located in the user home folder ~/.conan/.
-This folder will typically also store the package cache, in ~/.conan/data.
-Though the latter is configurable in conan.conf, conan needs some place to look for this initial configuration file.
+This folder will also typically store the package cache in ~/.conan/data.
+Even though the latter is configurable in conan.conf, Conan needs some place to look for this initial configuration file.

-There are some scenarios in which you might want to use different initial locations for the conan client application:
+There are some scenarios in which you might want to use different initial locations for the Conan client application: